 The Friction of Incongruence

-1. Misaligned Purpose (The Roots)
+1. The Drift from Purpose (The Roots)

-2. Violated Values and Character (The Stem)
+2. The Compromise of Values (The Stem)

 Simple Filters for Alignment